owid/sdg-tracker.org/pages/energy.md

 name: Affordable and Clean Energy
 description: >-
   The [UN explains](https://www.un.org/sustainabledevelopment/energy/):
-  <i><q>Energy is central to nearly every major challenge and opportunity the
+  <q>Energy is central to nearly every major challenge and opportunity the
   world faces today.
-Be it for jobs, security, climate change, food production or increasing incomes, access to energy for all is essential.
+Be it for jobs, security, climate change, food production or increasing incomes, access to energy for all is essential.</q>

-  Transitioning the global economy towards clean and sustainable sources of energy is one of our greatest challenges in the coming decades.
-Sustainable energy is an opportunity – it transforms lives, economies and the planet.</q></i>
+  <q>Transitioning the global economy towards clean and sustainable sources of
+  energy is one of our greatest challenges in the coming decades.
+Sustainable energy is an opportunity – it transforms lives, economies and the planet.</q>

   More information on energy access and sources can be found at the _Our World